WHAT IS AN OPTOMETRIST?

 A minimum of three years of undergraduate education, preferably in the sciences; Please NOTE: In Québec two years of CEGEP is accepted at the undergraduate level.

 A degree program in optometry, usually four to five years.
 Endorsed by the Accreditation Council on Optometric Education.

 However, upon completion of their Doctor of Optometry degree; several optometrists prefer to go for an additional year of residency training.
 After completing their graduate courses in optometry, a graduate of optometry is required to meet up with the standards of the provincial board, in the territory he hopes to practice in, and this is combined with an examination conducted by the Optometry Examining Board of Canada.
 And acquiring a license to this effect.
 This will ensure the optometrist becomes capable of caring for the vision challenges of the people.

 The two basic schools of optometry in Canada include:

 - The University of Waterloo

 After graduation, optometrists as associates in existing firms before going into a partnership or establishing their firm.
 Thus, this has enabled them to work from several locations popularly called “satellite offices.”

-Would you like to consult with one of our qualified optometrists, book your consultation today at our 360 Eyecare location in the Beaches, Toronto.
+Would you like to consult with one of our qualified optometrists, book your consultation today at one of our 360 Eyecare locations in Toronto.